-The workstations and servers that are not part of any domain/network are scanned using Standalone Audit or by installing the Agent in the remote machines.
-Both the methods involve a script being installed on the remote workstations which scans and pushes the inventory details to the AssetExplorer server.
+The workstations and servers that are not part of any domain/network are scanned using Standalone Audit.
+The method involves a script being installed on the remote workstations which scans and pushes the inventory details to the SDP MSP server.

 Execute the script in the remote machines.
 On executing the script, the data is pushed to the server.

 If the server is not reachable from the remote machine, an XML file is generated in the same folder from where the script is executed.

 Import the XML file from the ServiceDesk Plus MSP application.
 You can see the stand alone workstation details in the list view.

 Click Quick Actions drop-down menu and select standalone audit link.

 The Scanning Workstations through Script window pops up.